 “We have been trying to pass seatbelt legislation for the past 10 years.
 [But] you don’t hear about the kid with a broken eye socket,” Cohn noted.
 “Only the fatalities.”

 Cohn next showed video from a school bus crash test conducted by IMMI in August 2017 at its Center for Advanced Product Evaluation.
 The exercise demonstrated a side impact bus-truck accident that ejected an un-belted student through a window.
-Cohn stressed that school bus floors and sides are constructed with hard steel, and the bus has many glass windows, so the safest equipment are the padded seats.
+Cohn stressed that school bus floors and sides are constructed with hard steel, and the bus has many glass windows, so the safest equipment is the padded seats.

 Unfortunately, Cohn commented, even the uniformly professional school drivers nationwide are often unable to prevent a speeding concrete truck from running a red light and crashing into the side of the bus.
 Compartmentalization keeps students within the seated area in frontal and rear-impact crashes, but fails during a side impact or rollover.